mahdi12167/libmini/libmini/qtviewer/README.txt

 Libmini is free software that displays geographic terrain data at real-time.
-This is an example application of integrating libmini in the QT user interface.
+This is an example application of integrating libmini in the Qt user interface.
 The application, the libMini QTViewer, primarily uses libmini viewer functions but provides additional camera control.
 It is free software licensed under the GPL.